morskyjezek/digcur/activities/exercise-openrefine.md

 ## Reflection Activities
 #### Introduction
 1. For the next activities, use the "frog" dataset from the assets folder [here](../assets/FW06166-frogs-track-info-no-location.csv).
 The data is a CSV file.
-First, you need to import the data into OpenRefine (you can download and load it locally, or you can import directly form the link above).
+First, you need to import the data into OpenRefine (you can download and load it locally, or you can import directly from the link above).
 Then:
     * Practice splits on the species column (some contain multiple values).
 What character is used to separate the data?
     * Practice a text facet on the collector column.
 What are the names of the collectors?
     * Practice a transform to join the dates and times.
 How would you join these columns together into one "date-time" column?
 You may do this in one step or multiple steps.
 Provide the steps, and any GREL expression you develop to do this.